 Assumed that your data center only requires low standard power levels, you may stick to PoE switches.
 However, if you'd like to build a more robust and high-performance network with multiple varied devices, plus, don't want to bother to consider the port limitations, then picking PoE+ or PoE++ switches will be the right choice.
 When starting to build infrastructures of higher requirements or plan for upgrades, take a look at PoE+ or PoE++ technologies may be wiser.
 However, not everyone needs a full upgrade.
 If your current PoE solution is adequate and fits your demands, it might be reasonable to remain your existing PoE network design.

-Due to growing power requirements, the Power over Ethernet technology has been evolving with the trend.
-Along with that, the PoE based switch has also upgraded from PoE network switch to PoE + switch, and PoE++ switch.
+The growing power requirements make the PoE technology evolving from PoE to PoE+ and to PoE++.
+The PoE based switch has also upgraded from PoE network switch to PoE + switch, and PoE++ switch.
 This article sheds light on the differences between PoE vs. PoE+ vs. PoE++ switch as well as their applications.
 Hope this post will give you some inspiration on choosing a suitable PoE network switch.